jakericedesigns/houdini_black_magic/README.md

-WHAT DOES THIS EVEN DOOOOOO.
-ANSWER: NOTHING!. all it does is show how you can dynamically complete VEX expressions with python, notice how im filling in the suffix of the function name in the first line of code in the for loop?
+#WHAT DOES THIS EVEN DOOOOOO.
+ANSWER: NOTHING!.
+All it does is show how you can dynamically complete VEX expressions with python, notice how im filling in the suffix of the function name in the first line of code in the for loop?

 This line specifically: `out += "val = a%s(10);\n" % (point.attribValue("class"))`

 If you want to see the vex this outputs just click on the VEXpression parm and boom you can see what this outputs. wowowowowowow.